Cumulative Bonus in Health Insurance Explained

 • Bonus that decreases when a claim is presented

 This scenario can be explained through this example.
-Your sum insured is Rs.5 lakh for the 1st year.
+Your sum insured is Rs.
+5 lakhs for the 1st year.
 You didn’t make any claims during this year.
 The service provider announces a 10% cumulative bonus as your reward.
 Now, for the 2nd year, your sum insured has become Rs.
 5,50,000.
 In the 2nd year, you make a claim.
-Now, for the 3rd year, some insurance companies may make the bonus 0, and your sum insured may go back to Rs.5 lakhs.
+Now, for the 3rd year, some insurance companies may set the bonus to 0, and your sum insured may revert to Rs.
+5 lakhs.
 However, some companies may reduce your bonus because you made a claim, and your insured sum may come to Rs.
-5.25,000 from Rs.5,50,000.
+5.25,000 from Rs.
+5,50,000.

 • Family floater plan bonus

-A family floater plan is one where coverage is provided for all members in the same plan.
-If no claims are made by any family member, the bonus applied to the sum insured is shared by all the members in this type of policy.
+A family floater plan provides coverage for all members in the same plan.
+If no claims are made by any family member, the bonus applied to the sum insured is shared by all the members under this type of policy.

 As the name indicates, this bonus is given by insurers if you have not made any claims for multiple years.
 The bonus amount for claim-free multiple years is far higher than the bonus given for a single, claim-free year.

-Always check the terms of your policy to what method your insurer uses to apply cumulative bonus on your plans, if you have not made any claims.
+Always check the terms of your policy to see what method your insurer uses to apply a cumulative bonus on your plans if you have not made any claims.

 Benefits of Cumulative Bonus